Want to Get a Daily Inbox Delivery of the Challenge?

 When I became a vegetarian over 20 years ago, I’m not sure what I expected the future to hold.
 Would I be more healthy?
 Or less?
 More beautiful?
 Or less?
 Would my weight remain steady—or go down (or up!)?

 Twenty years hence, I can answer at least a few of those questions.
-(I’ll leave the beauty question for others, though I’ll say that I was recently mistaken as my 22-year-old daughter’s sister. 🙂 )
+(Though I’ll leave the beauty question for others. 🙂 )

 Regarding health: it’s definitely better.
 I don’t get the persistent colds I used to suffer from.
 And I haven’t had the flu in years.
 Sometimes when I’ve been seriously stressed, of course I’ve still gotten sick from time to time.
 But that’s the exception, not the rule.
 My weight went down.
 And I’m okay with that.